Linux-Viking/CantHide/README.md

 For Red Hat-based systems (Fedora, CentOS, etc.):

-'sudo yum install -y unzip p7zip p7zip-plugins steghide perl-Image-ExifTool'
+`sudo yum install -y unzip p7zip p7zip-plugins steghide perl-Image-ExifTool`

 Usage

 To use canthide.sh, simply provide the target file as an argument:
-'./canthide.sh target_file'
+`./canthide.sh target_file`

 The script will automatically detect the file type and perform the necessary extraction, revealing any hidden data within the file.